h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-28-developer-realms.md

 and at the same time, know all activities in software project, you will the MVP on each project**.

+I summarize all the RUP phases into the following disciplines, the developer realms:

+* Business Modeling
+* Requirements
+* Design
+* Implementation
+* Testing
+* Deployment
+* Configuration
+* Project Management

 ## Business Modeling

 First things first.